FMMT666/launchpad.py/README.md

         lp = launchpad.LaunchpadMk2()

+### For Mac users

+#### Mac Python and Pygame

+Good news, everybody.
+It now works with macOS Sierra \o/
+Best part: It even works with the stock "Apple Python".

+Pygame can be installed via "pip".
+Just enter "pip" on the console to see whether it is installed:

+        pip

+If it isn't, you can install it with:

+        sudo easy_install pip

+If pip is working, search for Pygame via pip (console command):

+        sudo pip search pygame

+Somewhere in the list, you should see something like

+        Pygame (1.9.2b8)   - Python Game Development

+Install that with:

+        sudo pip install pygame

+#### Hardware

+Notice that the original Launchpad MK1 requires an USB driver.
+Get it from [here][14].

 ### For Windows users

       MIDI implementation in PyGame 1.9.2+ is broken and running this will bring up an 'insufficient memory' error ( pygame.midi.Input() ).

       SOLUTION: use v1.9.1

+      Also notice the Windows 10 limitations above (LED controls).

 ### For Linux and especially Raspberry-Pi users: